meldridge/meldridge.github.io/_posts/2017-09-18-Email-update-Taringa-owned-and-why-password-hashing-is-important.md

 For example, the MD5 hash for `“pAssword”` is `“2d152c2e223139101ba9a8fa9b327842”`.
 A tiny change from ‘a’ to ‘A’ in the input causes almost every character in the output to change.

 Hashes are used everywhere in security, because this property means we can verify that data hasn’t been modified or tampered with.
-Some hashing functions are better than others: MD5 is famously broken because it is possible to deliberately create collisions.
+Some hashing functions are better than others: MD5 is famously broken because it is possible to deliberately create *collisions*.

 A collision is where (for example) you give me the output of an MD5 function for some sort of input data, such as your Microsoft update signing certificate, and I generate completely different input data which will generate the **same** MD5 hash.
 I’ve modified the input, but the hash makes it look like I haven’t.
 This sort of attack is how the [Flame](https://en.wikipedia.org/wiki/Flame_(malware)) and [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet) malware fooled systems into trusting them.

 ### When it comes to hashing passwords, faster is not better